cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Is this page useful - global

-We have a widget in the footer that asks users: Is this page useful?
-We send events to google analytics when they click Yes or No. The comments are collected separately in a database outside of GA.
-The Yes/No button clicks event data is:
+We have a widget in the footer that asks users _Is this page useful?_ We send events to Google Analytics when they click _Yes_ or _No_.
+The comments are collected separately in a database outside of Google Analytics.
+The _Yes/No_ button clicks event data is:

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |